-To conclude, therefore, that Fractional Club membership was marketed or sold to Mrs W as an investment in breach of Regulation 14(3), I have to be persuaded that it was more likely than not that the Supplier marketed and/or sold membership to her as an investment, i.e. told her or led her to believe that Fractional Club membership offered her the prospect of a financial gain (i.e., a profit) given the facts and circumstances of this complaint.
+To conclude, therefore, that Fractional Club membership was marketed or sold to Ms M as an investment in breach of Regulation 14(3), I have to be persuaded that it was more likely than not that the Supplier marketed and/or sold membership to her as an investment, i.e. told her or led her to believe that Fractional Club membership offered her the prospect of a financial gain (i.e., a profit) given the facts and circumstances of this complaint.

-In the initial complaint and subsequent submissions, the PR has not set out in any greater detail why Mrs W's Fractional Club membership and upgrade was sold as an investment or what she was specifically told that led her to believe it was an investment.
-So, I have also considered, amongst other things, the paperwork from the Time of Sale 3 and 4, as well as what I know about how the Supplier sold memberships at that time.
+In the initial complaint and subsequent submissions, the PR has not set out in any particular detail why or how Ms M's Fractional Club membership was sold as an investment or what she was specifically told that led her to believe it was an investment.
+So, I have also considered, amongst other things, the paperwork from the Time of Sale.

-There is evidence in this complaint that the Supplier made efforts to avoid specifically describing membership of the Fractional Club as an 'investment' or quantifying to prospective purchasers, such as Mrs W the financial value of her share in the net sales proceeds of the Allocated Property along with the investment considerations, risks and rewards attached to them.
-There were, for instance, disclaimers in the contemporaneous paperwork that state that Fractional Club membership was not sold to Mrs W as an investment.
+There is evidence in this complaint that the Supplier made efforts to avoid specifically describing membership of the Fractional Club as an 'investment' or quantifying to prospective purchasers, such as Ms M, the financial value of her share in the net sales proceeds of the Allocated Property along with the investment considerations, risks and rewards attached to them.
+There were, for instance, disclaimers in the contemporaneous paperwork that state that Fractional Club membership was not sold to Ms M as an investment.